 Here I am in Amed, all east of Bali.
-The coast is hemmed in by a series of cute coves of sand and black pebbles, where the bright colors of the junkungs, the little fishing boats with rockers of the corner.
-I already came to Amed a few years ago.
-I had forgotten how beautiful it is!
+The coast is hemmed in by a series of cute coves of sand and black pebbles, where the bright colors of the junkungs...the small rocking fishing boats in the area.
+I came to Amed a few years ago.
+I forgot how beautiful it is.

 From cove to creek along the coast